Schedule of Events

 - Murray Greenberg: Senior Attorney, State Bar of California, Los Angeles

 - Hon.
 David Milton: Retired Judge, Los Angeles County Superior Court,

 For your convenience, we have provided a printable version of the program brochure that duplicates the information on this web page.

 You may register online at: Ethics Symposium Online Registration.

 Print out and complete the Mail / Fax Reg.
 Form and return it with payment to the State Bar of California.
 Checks should be payable to the State Bar of California.

 MAIL TO Program Registrations, State Bar of California, 180 Howard Street, San Francisco, CA 94105; OR

 FAX TO Program Registration at 415-538-2368.
 In order to fax your registration, credit card information is MANDATORY.
 (Photocopies of checks will not be accepted).

-- $155 Program Package includes: 6 hours of MCLE credit, resource materials and lunch
+- Registration: $180 Program Package includes: 5 hours of MCLE credit in legal ethics, resource materials and lunch

-- UCLA School of Law Alumni Fee: $125 Program Package includes: 6 hours of MCLE credit, resource materials and lunch
+Loyola Law School Alumni Fee: $130 Program Package includes: 5 hours of MCLE credit in legal ethics, resource materials and lunch